 Students who have completed the registration process with the COD and have demonstrated their eligibility for accommodations will receive accommodation letters from the COD at the the beginning of each academic year through their College email account.
 The student will then schedule a time to meet with their instructor(s) to discuss accommodation needs.

 Tips for talking with your instructors:

-- Send instructors an e-mail to introduce yourself and request a few minutes of their time to discuss your accommodation form.
+- Send instructors an email to introduce yourself and request a few minutes of their time to discuss your accommodation letter.

 - Select a time and place to describe your accommodation needs in private and answer any questions your instructor may have about them.

-- If you are nervous about talking to your instructor, talk first to your COD Counselor and practice what you will say.
+- If you are nervous about talking to your instructor, talk first to COD staff and practice what you will say.

 - Be prepared to talk about how you accomplish your work (rather than discussing what you cannot do).

 Alternate Format Text

 Students who have difficulty accessing traditional text materials may benefit from books provided in alternate formats, including Braille, DAISY, KESI, E-Text, Audio Files, Supported Alternate Text and large print.
-If you think you are eligible to receive alternate format text materials, consult your COD Counselor and the Disability Services Coordinator for assistance.
+If you think you are eligible to receive alternate format text materials, consult the Disability Services Coordinator for assistance.

 Assistive Technology refers to hardware, software or equipment commonly used by individuals with disabilities to perform functions that might otherwise be difficult or impossible.
 COD introduces a menu of assistive technology from which eligible students can select to optimize access to their educational materials.

 If you believe Assistive Technology will decrease the impact of disability in your educational endeavors, please schedule a meeting with the Disability Services Coordinator at 215-751-8050 to discuss your needs.

 COD offers the following Assistive Technology to eligible students:

 - Dragon Naturally Speaking